gottacatchenall/thesis_proposal/README.md

 size.
-Further it then proposes a method for optimizing the spatial sampling locations to maximize the probability of detecting an interaction between two species given a fixed number of total of observations, and the distributions of each species.
+Further it then proposes a method for optimizing the spatial sampling locations to maximize the probability of detecting an interaction between two species given a fixed number of total of observations and the distributions of each species.
 This addresses the optimization of monitoring network part of the flow from data to mitigation at the top of @fig:thesis, left.
-As explored in the previous chapter, there are false-negatives in interaction data.
+There is more than one way to observe a false-negative when sampling interactions. @fig:fnrtaxonomy shows a taxonomy of false-negatives in occurrence, co-occurrence, and interaction data.
-However, there is more than one way to observe a false-negative when sampling interactions. @fig:fnrtaxonomy shows a taxonomy of false-negatives in occurrence, co-occurrence, and interaction data.
+This chapter untangles the relationship between co-occurrence false-negatives and interaction false-negatives.

 ![A taxonomy of occurrence, co-occurrence, and interaction false negatives in data](./figures/ch2.png){#fig:fnrtaxonomy}

 ## Methods

-The first result is to compute a null expectation of the probability of an interaction false-negative as a function number of total observations of individuals of _any species_.
+We begin by proposing a method to compute a null expectation of the probability of an interaction false-negative as a function number of total observations of individuals of _all species in the species pool_.
 This is done by simulating the process of observation, where the probability of observing a given species is its relative abundance.
 We use a log-normal distribution of relative abundance [@Hubbell2001UniNeu] and